subframe7536/maple-font/README.md

 >
 > If everything goes well, the stable version will be released later this year.

-# Maple Mono V7
+# Maple Mono

-Open source monospace & nerd font with round corner and ligatures.
+Maple Mono is an open source monospace font focused on smoothing your coding experience.

+I create it to enhance my working experience, and hope that it can be useful to others.

 ## Features

-- Variable version, infinity font weights.
+- ✨ Variable - Infinity font weights with fine-grained italic glyphs.
-- Round corner, new shape of `@ $ % & Q` and cursive italic `f i j k l x y`
+- ☁️ Smooth - Round corner, brand-new glyph of `@ $ % & Q ->` and cursive `f i j k l x y` in italic style.
-- Large amount of smart ligatures, see in [`features/`](./source/features/README.md)
+- 💪 Useful - Large amount of smart ligatures, see in [`features/`](./source/features/README.md)
-- Nerd-Font patch support
+- 🎨 Icon - First-Class Nerd-Font patch support, make your terminal more vivid.
+- 🔨 Customize - Enable or disable font features as you want, just make your own font.

 ## ScreenShots